naufalafif/asgi-server-perf-test/README.md

 > pipenv install

 -- Running Test
-- run the app
+run the app
-> make daphne.  <--- this will run app using daphne or
+> make daphne  <--- this will run app using daphne or
 > make uvicorn  <--- this will run app using uvicorn

+run the test
+> make test-req  <--- this will run high request test or
+> make test-req-con  <--- this will run high request + concurrency test
 ```

 ### Results